flock-homes/pdftk-java/README.md

 ## Known differences with pdftk

 The following differences with respect to the original version of pdftk are intended.
-Issue reports about other differences are welcome.
+Issue reports about other differences are welcome (when in doubt, open an issue).

 - Does not ask for owner password if not needed.
 - Does not report some structure-only form fields.